awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 ## Other Considerations<a name="about-json-path-other"></a>

 Additional considerations for working with JSONPath are as follows:
-+ If no arrays are accessed by an individual element in the JSONPath expression, then a single row is created for each JSON record processed\.
-Every JSONPath expression corresponds to a single column\.
++ If no arrays are accessed by an individual element in the JSONPath expressions in the application schema, then a single row is created in the application's input stream for each JSON record processed\.
-+ When an array is flattened, any missing elements result in a null value being created in the in\-application stream\.
++ When an array is flattened \(that is, its elements are returned as individual rows\), any missing elements result in a null value being created in the in\-application stream\.
 + An array is always flattened to at least one row\.
 If no values would be returned \(that is, the array is empty or none of its elements are queried\), a single row with all null values is returned\.

   The following expression returns records with null values from the preceding JSON example, because there is no matching element at the specified path\.